 If you don’t know what Zentangle is yet, it’s all about drawing structured but intuitive patterns, much like what you see in the adult coloring book craze.
 Zen + tangle!
 You can do it yourself, and you can do it on seashells, which is relaxing for you and any summer children who complain of being bored.
 All you need are Sharpies and this basic tutorial on how to Zentangle, plus inspiration from artist Alisa Burke on using the Zentangle theory on seashells, which you can see beautifully here.

 These easy but sophisticated groupings of seashell art from The Party Teacher are high impact, low effort—which is great when you’re recovering from a big trip.
 You need zero artistic talent, and you can buy shells if the ones you’ve gathered aren’t quite up to the task.
 Just select paint that matches your décor and let the kids go to town with foam brushes, add some glue, and you can have a magazine-worthy display up before dinner.

 11. Seashell Garden

 Succulents are still all the rage, and if you’ve been lucky enough to find (or buy!
-We’re not picky!) some bigger shells, you can create your own garden of desert plants dressed up in seashore planters, like this one created by Alisa Burke (also at top).
+We’re not picky!) some bigger shells, you can create your own garden of desert plants dressed up in seashore planters, like this one created by Alisa Burke — clearly she’s multitalented when it it comes to shells and nature crafts!
 These easy-care plants are great for a kid with a not-so-green thumb, and they’d also make a great gift for the neighbor who fed your cats while you were on vacay.